 Here are the main features you need to consider…

-Or, to put it simply, what you want to do with your knife.
+To put it simply, what do you want to do with your knife?

-There’s no point spending two hundred bucks on a 7” zombie knife when all you’re going to use it for is cutting cheese.
+There’s no point spending two hundred dollars on a 7” camping knife when all you’re going to use it for is cutting cheese.

 Equally, if you enjoy a good bit of bushwhacking, the tiny blade on a Swiss army knife isn’t going to get you very far.

-Opting for good quality materials may cost you more in both weight and dollars but they’ll be much more durable than cheaper models.
+Opting for good quality materials may cost you more in weight and dollars, but they’ll be much more durable than cheaper models.

 This goes for the knife blade, the handle material and the sheath (for fixed blade knives).